jaisonv/jaisonv.github.io/_posts/2015-08-05-using-extensions-to-add-functionality-to-nsmanagedobject-classes.markdown

 }
 {% endhighlight %}

-This way we create a Swift class to implement the Extension (I will name it PersonExtensions.swift):
+This way we create a Swift class to implement the Extension (I will name it PersonExtension.swift):

 {% highlight erlang %}
 extension Person {